 We have two types of repositories containing Debian packages: either Release or Nightly builds of the KMS Main Repositories and KMS Fork Repositories.

-Each of these types of repos are made available for two Long-Term Support (LTS) versions of Ubuntu: Ubuntu 16.04 (Xenial) and Ubuntu 18.04 (Bionic) (64-bits only).
+Each of these types of repos are made available for the currently supported Ubuntu editions, which as of this writing are Ubuntu 14.04 (Trusty) and Ubuntu 16.04 (Xenial).

-After some exploration of the different options we had, in the end we settled on the option to have self-contained repos, where all Kurento packages are stored and no dependencies with additional repositories are needed.
+After some exploration of the different options we had, in the end we settled on the option to have self-contained repos, where all Kurento packages are stored and no dependencies with additional repositories are needed ().